JacobEvelyn/friends/CONTRIBUTING.md

 that's great as well!
 2. Fork the repository (https://github.com/JacobEvelyn/friends/fork).
 3. Clone your forked repository.
-4. From within the repository directory, run:
+4. From within the repository directory, run
-`bundle install`
+`bundle install` to install all dependencies needed for development.
 5. Create your feature branch
 (`git checkout -b my-new-feature`).
 6. Make your changes.
 Add or modify tests if necessary!